Dhghomon/easy_rust/README.md

 4  |     fn prints_one_thing<T: Display>(input: T) {
    |     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```
 It's easy to understand that function `print_one_thing` is private.
-It also shows us where to find the function.
-This is because once you start using `mod` you might also be using more than one file as well, and it can be hard to find things.
+It also shows us with `src\main.rs:4:5` where to find the function.
+This is helpful because you can write `mod`s not just in one file, but over a lot of files as well.

 Now we just write `pub fn` instead of `fn` and everything works.